INTELLIGENCE-LED ANALYSIS FOR POLITICAL INFLUENCE

 Analysis and Production

-Processed data feeds into the eight-dimensional Influence Score algorithm.
+Processed data feeds into the nine-dimensional Influence Score algorithm.
 Graph-theoretic network metrics — PageRank, betweenness centrality, eigenvector centrality — are computed for every politician.

 Dissemination